EPC Toolkits at Engineering Education for Sustainable Development (EESD) in June 2025

-Several EPC Toolkits contributors and Steering Group members will be sharing transformational and innovative ideas at the Twelfth International Conference on Engineering Education for Sustainable Development to be held at King’s College London in June 2025.
+Several EPC Toolkits contributors and Steering Group members will be sharing transformational and innovative ideas at the Twelfth International Conference on Engineering Education for Sustainable Development to be held at King’s College London from the 15th to the 18th June 2025.

 These include papers by Madeline Polmear (Ethics Toolkit Content Review Coordinator), Rhythima Shinde (Sustainability Toolkit Content Review Coordinator), Goudarz Poursharif, Emanuela Tilley, and Panos Doss (Sustainability Toolkit Steering Group members), Rehan Shah, Laura Fogg-Rogers, Valentina Rossi, Cindy Anderson, and Manoj Ravi (Sustainability Toolkit contributors), Francesco Ciriello (Complex Systems Toolkit Steering Group member), and Diana Martin (Ethics and Sustainability Toolkit contributor).